-Warm Springs Donkey Herd
+Warm Springs Burros

 One of the most exciting and ambitious projects we ever took on was to save the only herd of wild donkeys in the state of Oregon.

-As with many things, it isn't the end result we had prayed for but it is the next best thing.
+As with many things, it isn't the end result we had prayed for, but it is the next best thing.

 Mustangs & Burros Need Your Help